The Tools I Use & Trust

 Check with your hosting provider to see whether they support Let’s Encrypt.
-Of the 8 hosts I’m testing here on WP Dingo, only SiteGround & Lightning Base provide a free service that auto-renews Let’s Encrypt SSL Certificates every 90 days.
+Of the 8 budget hosts I tested here on WP Dingo, only SiteGround & Lightning Base provided a free service that auto-renews Let’s Encrypt SSL Certificates every 90 days.

 All 4 premium hosts support Let’s Encrypt 🙂